 First, our private network connectivity charges are 74% less than AWS.
 Second, Oracle delivers >3X better price-performance for compute compared to AWS for general purpose compute instances.
 Third, for HPC workloads, Oracle provides similar performance to AWS, but is 44% less expensive and provides local SSDs, twice the RAM, RDMA networking, and a performance SLA.
 Fourth, for block storage, Oracle offers as much as 20X the IOPS of AWS for less than half the cost.
-Read below for more information on how customers are saving money with Oracle Cloud Infrastructure.
+Keep reading for more information about modern cloud economics and how customers are saving money with Oracle Cloud Infrastructure.

 Explore Gartner’s analysis and best practices for optimizing cloud spending

 See how OCI’s flexible and consistent pricing can reduce complexity